David Palmer

 Research

 I specialize in ethics, metaphysics, and philosophy of action.
 Within these areas, my main research focuses on free will, moral responsibility, and the nature of action and agency more generally.
+I also work on mind, causation, and meaning in life.
+A question that unifies much of my work is how (and whether) our free will and agency are part of the natural causal order.

 Publications